 ~ World Health Organization

 There are also many other health issues impacting us both locally and globally.
 For example, in the UK, USA, Europe, Australia & Canada the growing obesity epidemic and resultant health care costs are staggering.
-In developing countries like India, Africa, Brazil there are many health care problems such as malnutrition, lack of vaccinations, and death from diseases such as tuberculosis and malaria.
+In developing countries like India, Africa, Brazil there are many health problems such as malnutrition, lack of vaccinations, and death from diseases such as tuberculosis and malaria.
 Another insidious health concern is the effects of worldwide pollution.

 2. Climate Change